querkmachine/encyclopedia-robotica/src/wiki/Drone.md

 With the start of the COVID-19 pandemic, drone culture was seemingly on the rise.
 One of the most well known drone communities, [Hexcorp], was given a welcome opportunity to expand and engage with people who were interested in drone culture.

-One of the most popular depictions of a drone is a faceless gas mask or [visor] equipped with a display to show icons or unit numbers.
-These are often accompanied by cat ears and other types of headwear.
+One of the most popular depictions of a drone is a latex-clad individual wearing a gas mask or [visor], equipped with a display to show designations or expressions when needed.

 These depictions of drones are not a rule, however, and a drone can look like anything, but are most often depicted faceless to hide any form of emotions.

 [Hexcorp]: https://www.hexcorp.net/